 Fact Checked

-If an individual has symptoms, it might include one or any of the following:
+If symptoms are present, they may include one or more of the following:

 • Pounding or racing sensation in the chest

-• Lightheadedness or dizziness that can lead to fainting
+• Lightheadedness or dizziness, sometimes leading to fainting

 • Fatigue or weakness